 What is Resilient Flooring?

-- Luxury vinyl tile, which uses photo-realistic imaging to mimic natural stone and wood on tiles or planks
+- Luxury vinyl tile: uses photo-realistic imaging to mimic natural stone and wood on tiles or planks

-- Linoleum, which is experiencing a recent revival in popularity due to its natural ingredients (linseed oil, wood flour, limestone, cork and tree resins)
+- Linoleum: experiencing a recent revival in popularity due to its natural ingredients (linseed oil, wood flour, limestone, cork and tree resins)